milliHQ/terraform-aws-next-js-image-optimization/README.md

 }
 ```

+Then rebuild and redeploy your Next.js application to make use of the changed configuration.

 ## Examples

 - [Next.js + Vercel](https://github.com/dealmore/terraform-aws-next-js-image-optimization/tree/main/examples/with-next-js) - Use the image optimizer together with a Next.js app deployed on Vercel.